Kelly Osbourne Shows Off Multicolored Hair In New Snap

 Today was the first time I got to see my parents in almost 3 weeks!!!
 Even though i did not get to hug them…. at this point I will take what I can get.
 They are doing well and are save and sound for now.
 Thank you so much for your continued well wishes love and support.
 We will get through this together.
 I love you all ???? stay safe.

-She also revealed she had a health scare in a touching video clip where she was seen hugging her brother Jack Osbourne.
+She also revealed she had a health scare in a touching video clip shared on Instagram, where she was seen hugging her brother Jack Osbourne.
 Kelly claimed she was unknowingly exposed to someone with COVID-19.
 She was subsequently tested and found she was negative for the virus after initially showing symptoms.
-She feared she exposed her family members as brother Jack has Multiple Sclerosis and her father suffers from Parkinson’s Disease.
+She feared she exposed her family members as brother Jack has multiple sclerosis and her father suffers from Parkinson’s Disease.